wckdrzr/Gaspar/README.md

 - Actions should be decorated with an http method and route, e.g. `[HttpPost("[controller]/[action]")]`

--

-Other recommendations (not reuired, but good practice):
+Other recommendations (not required, but good practice):

 - Have you controller actions return `ActionResult<T>`.
 This will provide a strongly-typed interface in the service communication endpoints.